16 KiB

 bail with a configuration error.

-As an example, one protocol module that tweaks this is Clientbot
+As an example, one protocol module that tweaks this is Clientbot,

-which removes all options except ip
+which removes all options except ip, protocol,

-and port
+and port.

 The final checklist